-All projects programmed during the RTIP must consider the impact to bicycle transportation, pedestrians and persons with disabilities, consistent with MTC Resolution No. 3765.
-The

-Complete Streets Checklist (also known as "Routine Accommodations Checklist") is incorporated as Part 5 of the Project Application.
-Furthermore, it is encouraged that all bicycle projects programmed in the RTIP support the Regional Bicycle Network.
-Guidance on considering bicycle transportation can be found in MTC's 2009 Regional Bicycle Plan (a component of Transportation 2035) and Caltrans Deputy Directive 64.
-MTC's Regional Bicycle Plan, containing federal, state and regional policies for accommodating bicycles and non-motorized travel, is available on MTC's Web site at: https://mtc.ca.gov/planning/transportation/bicycle-pedestrian-micromobility.
+All projects programmed during the RTIP must consider the impact on bicycle transportation, pedestrians and persons with disabilities, consistent with MTC Resolution No. 4493.
+The latest Complete Streets Checklist is incorporated as Part 5 of the Project Application.
+Furthermore, it is encouraged that all bicycle projects programmed in the RTIP support the Regional Active Transportation Network.
+Guidance on considering active transportation can be found in MTC's Regional Active Transportation Plan and Caltrans Deputy Directive 37.
+MTC's Regional Active Transportation Plan, containing federal, state and regional policies for accommodating bicycles and non-motorized travel, is available on MTC's Web site at: